- PoS system of making payments

 - The cost of running and maintaining the swiping machine was very high

-- Transaction fee was also included in this process
+- The transaction fee was also included in this process

-- Need to carry Debit/Credit card was also a necessity
+- The need to carry a Debit/Credit card was also a necessity

 - There is a limit to transactions in this case